cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 ### How I Delivered It:
 I explained this subject orally using simple language and real-world examples.
 I encouraged my uncle to ask questions and told them to get in touch with me if they had any concerns about any odd emails or communications.
 ### Analysis:
-Raising awareness of phishing can help lower the likelihood that regular people will fall victim to online fraud.
-Instead of using technological exploitation, a lot of cybersecurity assaults use social engineering.
-Family members are better equipped to recognize risks and safeguard their personal information when phishing indicators and safe response techniques are explained.
-I was also able to practice explaining technical security concepts in an understandable manner thanks to this exercise.
+The risk that common people will become victims of online fraud can be reduced by increasing awareness of phishing.
+Many cybersecurity attacks employ social engineering rather than technology exploitation.
+When phishing indications and safe response procedures are explained, family members are better able to identify threats and protect their personal information.
+This project also gave me the opportunity to try communicating technical security ideas in a clear way
 ### Evidence:
 My voice recording is in the evidence folder.